-Exxon: 3Q Earnings Snapshot
+Exxon 3Q profit surges on higher energy prices

 Exxon shares have decreased roughly 4 percent since the beginning of the year, while the Standard & Poor’s 500 index has increased 2 percent.
 The stock has decreased almost 4 percent in the last 12 months.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on XOM at https://www.zacks.com/ap/XOM